Skip to content

 Menu

-If the ratio of loner span to shorter span is more than two, say slab resembles a rectangle then it is called One Way Slab.
+If the ratio of longer span to shorter span is more than two, say the slab resembles a rectangle, then it is called a One-Way Slab.

-1. We need to provide main steel along shorter span and distribution steel along longer span in the one way slab.
+1. We need to provide main steel along the shorter span and distribution steel along the longer span in the one-way slabs.

 2. The two longer opposite sides support most of the load of slab.

-4. The bending occurs in one way slab in only shorter span.
+4. The bending stress occurs in a one-way slab is only in the shorter span.

-5. In One Way Slab, calculations for bending moment are similar to RCC beam design.
+5. In a one-way slab, calculations for the bending moment are similar to RCC beam design.

-If the ratio of longer span of the slab to the shorter span is less than of equal to two then it is called Two Way Slab.
+If the ratio of the longer span of the slab to the shorter span is less than or equal to two, then it is called a Two-Way Slab.

-1. This slab transfers its load on all the four supporting beams.
+1. This slab transfers its load to all four supporting beams.

-2. We need to provide main steel in both the direction of slab.
+2. We need to provide the main reinforcement in both directions of the slab.

-3. The deflected shape a two way slab is saucer like.
+3. The deflected shape of a two-way slab is like a saucer.

-4. The bending occurs in two way slab in both the direction.
+4. The bending occurs in a two-way slab in both directions.

-1. Simply supported Two Way Slab – There is no restrain at corners for lifting up in this type of slab.
+1. Simply Supported Two-Way Slab – There is no restraint at corners for lifting up in this type of slab.

-2. Restrained Two Way Slab – In this type of slabs, corners are kept held down and thus torsion reinforcement is needed.
+2. Restrained Two-Way Slab – In this type of slab, corners are kept held down and thus torsion reinforcement is needed.

 Read Also-